AitoDotAI/aito-python-tools/docs/source/sql.rst

 .. note::

-  The sql functions won't appear unless you perform the additional installation below
+  The sql functions won't appear unless you perform the additional installation above

 SDK Integration